gloryodeyemi/COMP_8610_Project_01/README.md

 * **[models](https://github.com/gloryodeyemi/COMP_8610_Project_01/tree/main/models):** contains the models generated in the experiment.

-* **[Project_01.ipynb](https://github.com/gloryodeyemi/COMP_8610_Project_01/blob/main/Project_01.ipynb):** a python notebook that shows the procedure of building, training, and evaluating the MLP model and the results gotten.
+* **[Project_01.ipynb](https://github.com/gloryodeyemi/COMP_8610_Project_01/blob/main/Project_01.ipynb):** a python notebook that shows the procedure of building, training, and evaluating the MLP model and the results got.
 It uses the functions in the utils to achieve this.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/gloryodeyemi/COMP_8610_Project_01/blob/main/LICENSE) file for details.

-## Authors
-1. Glory Odeyemi
-2. Ashwitha Basani
-3. Subah Ibnat Karim